22 Things Rich People Think Are Normal (But Most Can’t Afford)

 Fitness and Wellness Subscriptions

-Boutique gym memberships, yoga classes, and high-end wellness subscriptions are just part of the lifestyle for those who can afford them.
-Personal trainers, nutritionists, and specialized health programs help them stay in shape without a second thought about the cost.
+Boutique gym memberships, yoga studios, and pricey wellness apps are just things rich people have as part of their routine.
+Personal trainers, nutritionists, and specialized programs keep them in top shape.

 For everyone else, fitness looks a little different.
 Gym memberships get cut when budgets tighten, and home workouts using YouTube videos or secondhand equipment become the go-to.